mickeyboxell/local-k8s/skaffold.md

 - `<image-name>` is the name you want to give the image in OCIR (for example, `helloworld`).
 - `<tag>` is an image tag you want to assign the image in OCIR (for example, `latest`).

-You will need to log into the registry locally with:
+You will need to log into the registry with:

 `docker login <region code>.ocir.io`